Point of Sale

 Debit and credit card processing fees will be the lion’s share of costs found on your monthly statement.
 Every time a customer uses their card to pay, that transaction comes with percentage-based fees that go to the issuing bank, the brand card network (e.g. Visa or Mastercard), and the payment processor, which routes the money from one entity to the other.

-Your payment processor will filter and summarize these rates and fees, and you’ll see them as part of the processing fees on your monthly statement.
+Your payment processor will filter and summarize these rates and fees, and you’ll see them as part of the credit card processing fees on your monthly statement.

-Still in the market for a processor?
-Here’s a pro tip: Be sure to choose a reputable organization with 24/7 support, so you have the customer service you need to get the most from your monthly statements.
+Still in the market for an integrated payments processor?
+Here’s a pro tip: Be sure to choose a reputable organization with free 24/7/365 support, so you have the customer service you need to get the most from your monthly statements.

-Now that you have a basic grasp on what kind of fees you’ll find on your credit card processing statement, you’re ready to review it with a discerning eye.
-Here are the three elements to zero in on.
+Now that you have a basic grasp on what kind of fees you’ll find on your payment processing statement, now it’s time to learn how to read a credit card processing statement and what to look for.

 The format of monthly statements will vary by company and pricing model, but most lead with the big numbers, i.e. your effective rate.
-This is the total dollar amount of your monthly credit card transactions and the total dollar amount of fees.
+This is the total dollar amount of your monthly credit card transactions minus the total dollar amount of fees.
+In other words, the effective rate is what you paid for restaurant merchant services.

 A simple way to make sense of those numbers and understand how much credit card processing truly costs is to divide the total amount in fees by the total amount in transactions, and multiply by 100.
-This will give you the percentage of fees you’re paying per overall transactions.
+This will give you the percentage of fees you’re paying per transaction.

 ($2,279.26 / $53,557.78) x 100 = 4.26% in credit card fees this month.

-Do this quick calculation every month to see if your fees are increasing, decreasing, or staying about the same.
-If you see a variation, you may choose to dig deeper into your statement to understand where those extra fees are coming from.
+Do this quick calculation every month to see if your credit card fees are increasing, decreasing, or staying about the same.
+If you see a variation, you may choose to dig deeper into your credit card processing statement to understand where those extra fees are coming from.

 It’s easy to miss a letter or email from your payment processor sharing news about increased rates, changing fees, or new charges they plan to levy.
 Finding your effective rate each month will help you know when to play detective on your monthly statement.
 If your effective rate varies every statement or shoots up or down one month, you’ll want to find the root cause and get in touch with your payment processor to make sure there haven’t been any big changes you should know about.

-One part of the processing fees breakdown is the cost associated with the type of card and the method of payment.
-Here are a few things you need to remember:
+One part of the processing fees breakdown is your credit card mix, which refers to cost associated with the type of card and method of payment.

 However, diners who have elite credit cards are also more likely to dine out – and rack up larger restaurant bills when they do – so the processing fees may be something worth absorbing.

-As a restaurant owner, the more payment options you offer, the better.
+As a restaurant owner, the more payment processing options you offer, the better.
 This may include:

-Freedom and flexibility for your customers is good, but it’s important to keep in mind that not all payments are created equal.
+When considering how to accept credit card payments in your restaurant, freedom and flexibility for your customers should be a top priority.
+However, it’s important to keep in mind that not all payment processing methods are created equal.

-Methods of payment that are less secure (e.g. swipe) will cost more per transaction than the chip and PIN method because they’re more open to fraud.
-And if you take orders over the phone (“card not present” or CNP transaction), your payment processor will charge even more because this method carries the highest risk of fraud.
+Methods of payment that are less secure (e.g. swipe) will cost more per transaction than digital payments because they’re more open to fraud.
+And if you take orders over the phone (known as a card-not-present transaction), your payment processor will charge even more because this method carries the highest risk of fraud.

 Remember that part of the payment processor’s service is to take on the responsibility for fraud.
-They assume the risk and help to mitigate fraud.
+They assume the risk and help to mitigate fraud, and your credit card processing fees are based, in part, on the level of risk.

 Even if your effective rate is relatively similar each month, it’s helpful to take a quick look at the credit card mix on your statement to make sure the pricing model you’ve agreed on is still the best fit for your business.